Runic Revelation Preview

 Master Owens lead them both through the series of patterns he'd showed Kyle earlier, and soon a levitating hunk of burning punk was floating in front of Kyle.
 Ariana, on the other hand, was still struggling to create the punk inside of her own gravity sphere.
 She was much better than him at thinking on her feet, especially during a crisis, but he when it came to memorizing patterns, he was the quicker study.
 They'd been taught the punk pattern yesterday, and Kyle had rapidly memorized it...much to Ariana's dismay.
 He paused for a moment, watching as Ariana continued to struggle, then dropped his gravity sphere, pretending to screw up his magic stream.

-“Oops,” he said, then did a double-take; the punk had still been burning, and now it was setting the grass in front of him on fire!
+“Oops,” he said, then did a double-take; the punk was still burning, and now it was setting the grass in front of him on fire!
 “Oh!” he exclaimed, stomping on the burning grass.
 The gooey punk stuck to the bottom of his shoe, and started burning that, too.
 He yelped, sliding his foot across the grass, trying to scrape the burning goo off.
 Mr. Owens just stood there, watching silently as Kyle finally extinguished the flames.
 When Kyle looked up, Ariana was staring at him, her expression unreadable.
 Kyle glanced down; there were a few scorch marks on the otherwise immaculate lawn.
 The blood drained from his face.

-“Kyle, why don't you take a break for today,” Master Owens suggested, patting Ariana on the shoulder.
+“Kyle, why don't you take a break for today,” Master Owens said, patting Ariana on the shoulder.
 “I'll meet you back in the Tower lobby in a bit.”
 Kyle nodded, bowing at Master Owens, and giving Ariana a weak smile.
 She just stared back at him silently...which meant that she was mad.

 Kyle felt the blood rush back to his cheeks with a vengeance, and turned about, walking back to the main entrance of the Tower.
 Despite the warmth of the morning sun beating on his back, and the brilliant blue of the cloudless sky, his disposition was far from sunny.
 All he'd wanted to do was make sure Ariana wouldn't look bad in front of Master Owens.
 Why couldn't she understand that?
 She was hardly being appreciative...and after everything he'd done for her!
 After all, if it weren't for him, she'd still be stuck in the Dead Man's underground lair.